kevinpettersson/scheduling-application/docs/RAD/rad.md

 * Attendees contain Name and Mail
 * Attendees should be optional in an event

+User Story 2: _As a user I want to be able to add my own events, edit events and delete events, to be able to make a personalized schedule._

+Acceptance criteria:
+* Added events must contain the most basic information
+* Every event should contain an event ID
+* The calendar should be saved to the database

+User Story 3: _As a user I want to be able to undo the filters and modifications that I have done to the schedule, to be able to see the original schedule again._

+Acceptance criteria
+* A user can undo the last few modifications
+* There is a button for this on the website

+User Story 4: _As a developer, I want comprehensive Javadoc documentation for the extensions that have been made, so that I and others reviewing the code can easily understand its purpose, usage and behavior._

+Acceptance Criteria:
+* Every suitable public class, method, and field should have descriptive Javadoc comments.
+* Parameters, return values, and exceptions should be clearly documented.
+* Adhere to the [project’s documentation standards/guidelines].

 Epic 3 - Testing and error handling:
 ![alt text](image-15.png)

+From this epic, these are the user stories that has been created:

+User Story 1: _As a user, I want the system to handle errors gracefully when importing my schedule using a link, so that I can understand what went wrong and take appropriate action._
+Acceptance criteria:
+* A user should clearly know what went wrong, by seeing a error message on the screen.
+* All error cases should be handeled

 ### DoD: Definition of Done